Marked length spectra of Gromov hyperbolic space

-Since $\gamma$ is hyperbolic, $\phi_\gamma(n)\ell_d=\ell_d(\eta_\gamma\gamma^{\phi_\gamma(n)})+M_{n,\gamma}$ implies The same is true for the $d'$ metric on $Y$.
+Since $\gamma_i$ is hyperbolic, $\phi_{\gamma_i}(n)\ell_d(\gamma_i)=\ell_d(\eta_i\gamma_i^{\phi_{\gamma_i}(n)})+M_{n,\gamma_i}$ implies The same is true for the $d'$ metric on $Y$.
 Taking limit of equation~\eqref{rr}, we have

-This completes the proof. \end{proof} \begin{proof}[Proof of Theorem~\ref{mthm: sparse multiplicative rigid set}] Same as in the proof of Theorem~\ref{mthm: sparse rigid set}, by taking $\phi_\gamma$ big and sparse enough, we have a sparse subset.
+This completes the proof. \end{proof} \begin{proof}[Proof of Theorem~\ref{mthm: sparse multiplicative rigid set}] Same as in the proof of Theorem~\ref{mthm: sparse rigid set}, by taking $\phi_{\gamma_i}$ big and sparse enough, we have a sparse subset, and the only accumulation point is $\xi$.
 The only thing left is to show that $E'_\phi$ contains only primary elements.
-Indeed, without loss of generality, we assume $\gamma$ is a primary element in $\Gamma$.
-This follows from Lemma 3.6 from \cite{minasyan2010normal}. \end{proof} \begin{remark} Note that when $\Gamma$ is quasi-parabolic, and by choosing $\phi_\gamma$ big enough, the set $E'_\phi$ has only one limit point, which is the $\Gamma$ fixed point. \end{remark}
+When the action on $X$ is proper, this follows from the same reason as in the proof of Theorem~\ref{mthm: sparse multiplicative rigid set}.
+If $\Gamma$ is a torsion-free hyperbolic group, without loss of generality, we assume $\gamma$ is a primitive element in $\Gamma$.
+This follows from Lemma 3.6 from \cite{minasyan2010normal}. \end{proof}